krb5/krb5/doc/rst_source/krb_admins/conf_files/kdc_conf.rst

 [realms]
 ~~~~~~~~

-Each tag in the [realms] section of the file names a Kerberos realm.
+Each tag in the [realms] section is the name of a Kerberos realm.
-The value of the tag is a subsection where the relations in that
+The value of the tag is a subsection where the relations define KDC
-subsection define KDC parameters for that particular realm.
+parameters for that particular realm.

-For each realm, the following tags may be specified in the [realms]
+For each realm, the following tags may be specified:
-subsection:

 **acl_file**
     (String.)
 Location of the access control list file that
     :ref:`kadmind(8)` uses to determine which principals are allowed
-    which permissions on the database.
+    which permissions on the Kerberos database.
 The default value is
     |kdcdir|\ ``/kadm5.acl``.

 **database_module**